jmshearer/RenewedVision/README.md

 [Try a live demo](https://apps.shearer-consulting.com/renewed) | [Video Walkthrough](https://youtu.be/w43G2AyFVn8)

 ## Using the app
 Install the app on a web server and open in a browser.
-When it finds a lamp, a green dot will display followed by a pulsating leaf after the user has dwelled on the lamp for a few seconds (to prevent false positives).
+When it finds a light fixture, a green dot will display followed by a pulsating leaf after the user has dwelt on the lamp for a few seconds (to prevent false positives).
 It will then add a fixed amount to the annual savings total to give the user an estimate for annual savings that could be realized by switching to LED lights.

 ## Notes
 - The app uses a TensorFlow.js model that was trained on Google images of lamps in various settings (floor lamps, ceiling fixtures, etc).